 Can I Donate or Reuse an Old Microwave?

-Donation is usually only an option if the microwave is:
+Donation is usually only possible if the microwave is:

 - Fully functional